Foresight Network (2020-2023)

 - The "Futures for intergenerational equity" project (co-led by UNESCO and UN Global Pulse) piloted an online collection of futures tools for the mainstreaming of intergenerational equity across the UN.

-At its 45th session HLCP approved the proposal for a gradual transition of the HLCP Foresight Network towards a more open and informal United Nations Foresight Community of Practice, led and coordinated by UNESCO.
+At its 45th session HLCP approved the proposal for a gradual transition of the HLCP Foresight Network towards a more open and informal United Nations Foresight Community of Practice, led and coordinated by UNESCO, in support of the United Nations Futures Lab Network.
 The Community of Practice will operate alongside the three other similar communities on innovation, data and behavioral science that support the Secretary-General’s vision to strengthen United Nations capabilities to better address the challenges of the twenty-first century.

 Informal HLCP Strategic Foresight Network TORs.pdf